sheeny72/RPiSandB/README.md

 Compare different stations (e.g. compare city v country installations).

 The Earthquake Magnitude Limit plot has fixed graph limits so plots can readily be compared by flicking between images.

+This version has now been updated to allow use of local instrument response files if instrument response is unavailable on the FDSN server.

 Example output files are:
 R21C0VEL*.png